grantjbutler/ShortcutsKit/README.md

 # ShortcutsKit

-A description of this package.
+A Swift interface for invoking Shortcuts.